Freelance writer skilled in graphic design and web development. I have a deep passion for everything related to arts, culture & literature.

-Don't deviate from the Hollywood standard, otherwise you will present yourself as inexperienced.
+Don't deviate from the Hollywood standard, otherwise, you will present yourself as inexperienced.
 Remember that you are competing with hundreds—if not thousands—of scripts, all of which are vying for attention and a first "promising" read.
 An incorrect format not only screams "amateur," but the script reader might think you probably can't write either so why should he bother reading your script?

 No need to panic.
 I am here to show you how to format the all-important Title page of your screenplay.
-I will show you correct formatting, what information to include and what information to omit.
+I will show you the correct formatting, what information to include and what information to omit.
 The Title page is actually one of the easiest pages to format.
-In less than five minutes, you can set up the structure of your Title page in MS-Word or any word processor.
+In less than five minutes, you can set up the structure of your Title page in MS Word or any word processor.

 The most critical element of a Title page is...(drum roll please)...the TITLE!
 The handful of words that create your title are the only words on the Title page that let you express your creative ingeniousness.